Zebradil/cloudflare-dynamic-dns/README.md

 ### Manual

-Download archive for your OS from [releases page](https://github.com/Zebradil/cloudflare-dynamic-dns/releases).
+Download the archive for your OS from the [releases page](https://github.com/Zebradil/cloudflare-dynamic-dns/releases).

 Or get the source code and build the binary: